lm-sys/lm-sys.github.io/blog/2023-05-25-leaderboard.md

 However, long-tail capability, such as complex reasoning, can be crucial for LLMs to complete real-world tasks.
 Building long-tail capability into LLMs is the holy-grail problem and is the most actively studied and invested area in LLM development.

 On usual prompts, a strong and mediocre chatbot may answer similarly more or less.
-Consequently, the current leaderboard Elo scores may be unable to reflect such capability differences between two LLMs (e.g., GPT-4 vs. Vicuna-13B).
+Consequently, the current Elo scores on the leaderboard may be unable to accurately reflect some potential capability differences between two LLMs (e.g., GPT-4 vs. Vicuna-13B).

 We listen carefully to the community feedback and are thinking about how to improve the leaderboard to overcome these limitations and capture the long-tail capability different in LLMs.
 On top of the Chatbot Arena, we are actively designing a new tournament mechanism to examine the chatbots using presets of expert-designed questions and expert judges.
 We will have more updates soon.